Frequently Asked Questions

 - If additional information is required to complete your financial aid application, you will receive notification regarding this.
 Estimated aid will not credit your tuition bill.

 - If you are borrowing with a Federal Direct Subsidized and Unsubsidized Loan, you must complete 1) a Master Promissory Note and 2) Entrance Counseling.
-Both of these requirements may be completed online at www.studentloans.gov.
-The Direct Loan will not appear as a credit on your bill until both requirements are completed; we encourage you to do this by June 13th.
-If you wish to decline the loan, please e-mail us at email@example.com.
+Both of these requirements may be completed online at studentloans.gov.
+The Direct Loan will not appear as a credit on your bill until both requirements are completed; we encourage you to do this by June 12th.
+If you wish to decline the loan, please e-mail us at firstname.lastname@example.org.

 - If you were awarded Federal Work-Study, it is not deducted from the tuition bill.
 Students will receive a paycheck directly deposited into their bank account every two weeks for hours worked.